CGI-LAB/Taiwan_Bot_Tournament_2048/README.md

 		<td>500 moves/sec</td>
 		<td>>100 moves/sec</td>
 		<td>2-3 moves/sec</td>
-		<td>661 moves/sec</td>
+		<td>500 moves/sec</td>
 	</tr>
 </table>

 In the above table, the performances of top ranked 2048 programs are listed.
 The second column is for CGI-2048, the version in this repository, while the third is for the program kcwu, which won the first place in the Taiwan 2048-Bot Tournament.
 The fourth is for the one written by xificurk at https://github.com/nneonneo/2048-ai/pull/27.
 To the best of our knowledge, Xificurk's outperformed all the known 2048 programs before Octobor 2014.
-The fifth is for our latest improved CGI-2048 (completed in November 2014), whose code and trained data will be released later.
+The fifth is for our latest improved CGI-2048 (completed in November 2014), whose code and trained data can be referenced at https://github.com/tnmichael309/2048AI.
 From the table, the latest CGI-2048 is able to perform better than Xificurk's.
-Most importantly, it runs about 300 times faster.
+Most importantly, it runs about 250 times faster.